Parthen Rasithen: Critical reception

-"It is a spectacular role for Simran and she has made optimum use of it.
+The Hindu wrote, "It is a spectacular role for Simran and she has made optimum use of it.
 A well-etched character which is suspenseful at every turn.
 Simran's eyes sparkle with animus, jealousy and venom in the scene in which she confronts Laila.
 Laila as the docile, taciturn beauty is an appealing foil to the fiery and vibrant Simran.
 Prashanth's plausible reactions to Simran's unrelenting moves, saying that he cannot think of her as a venomous person, are natural, and his performance is laudable.
 Raghuvaran is his usual self as the brother of Simran.
 There is no scope for him to show his mettle because though the character floats limpidly there is not much depth".